 Our research in the domain of retail forecasting in particular at SKU level is significant for the following reasons.
-First, our research is the first research which investigates the structural break problem in forecasting retailer product sales.
+First, our research is the first research which investigates the structural change problem in forecasting retailer product sales.
 The data in retailer product sales at SKU level exhibit unique characteristics compared to data in other areas (e.g., macroeconomics).
-Also, the methods which deal with the structural break problem by reducing the associated forecast bias come with the cost of inflated forecast error variance (which also affects the forecasting accuracy, as discussed in later sections).
-Under such circumstances, whether or not we can improve the forecasting accuracy by dealing with the structural break problem becomes an empirical question.
+Also, the methods which deal with the structural change problem by reducing the associated forecast bias come with the cost of inflated forecast error variance (which also affects the forecasting accuracy, as discussed in later sections).
+Under such circumstances, whether or not we can improve the forecasting accuracy by dealing with the structural change problem becomes an empirical question.
 The final results indicate that our models have superior forecasting performance compared to conventional models which assume no change in the effect of product prices and promotions.
 Second, unlike any earlier studies which rely on incorporating additional information on the marketing mix (which leads to additional cost), our methods rely on how limited promotional information could be effectively utilized.
-In practice, the change of the effect of the marketing activities may be caused by many factors (as mention above) for which the data are difficult or infeasible to collect or measure.
-Therefore, our methods add values without incurring additional costs to retailers.
+In practice, the change of the effect of the marketing activities may be caused by many factors (as mentioned above) for which the data are difficult or infeasible to collect or measure.
+Therefore, our methods add value without incurring additional costs to retailers.
 Third, our research provides an evaluation of various forecasting methods which offers operational guidance to not only retailers but also to manufacturers when competitive promotional information is unavailable.
 Fourth, the methods we propose are fully automatic and easy to implement compared to Huang et al. (2014).

 The remainder of the paper is organised as follows: section 2 summarizes previous studies in the literature related to forecasting retailer product sales and the change of the effect of marketing activities.
-Section 3 explains the origins and the consequence of the structural break problem.
-In section 4, we introduce two methods which are used in the macroeconomics area to deal with the structural break problem.
+Section 3 explains the origins and the consequence of the structural change problem.
+In section 4, we introduce two methods which are used in the macroeconomics area to deal with the structural change problem.
 Section 5 explores the data.
 In section 6, we propose our new three-stage forecasting methods.
 Section 7 describes the design of the model evaluation.
 Section 8 summarizes and discusses the evaluation results in order to provide a convincing demonstration of their performance.
 In Section 9, we explore the characteristics of the situations where the proposed models garner the greatest improvements.
 In the last section, we make recommendations for both manufacturers and retailers, address research limitations, and highlight directions for future research.

 Literature review